 Tickets may also be purchased on Amtrak.com or by using the Amtrak mobile app.
 An Amtrak ticket is valid on a CTrail train for up to 2 hours after the scheduled departure time from the station, as long as the ticket has not been refunded or canceled.Please note, while Amtrak one-way fares for adult fares are now the same as CTrail, their fares for seniors and children can be higher.

-Tickets purchased at CTrail Hartford Line Ticket Vending Machines and via CTrail eTix app are accepted onboard all of Amtrak's Regional and Shuttle trains between New Haven, CT and Springfield, MA - except for the Vermonter (trains 54, 55, 56, and 57).
+Tickets purchased at CTrail Hartford Line Ticket Vending Machines and via CTrail eTix app are accepted onboard all of Amtrak's trains between New Haven, CT and Springfield, MA - except for the Vermonter (trains 54, 55, 56, and 57).
 Passengers who present a CTrail ticket for travel on the Vermonter will be charged at the applicable Amtrak ticket rates.

 Yes, you can purchase a ten-ride ticket at CTrail ticket vending machines and the CTrail eTix app.
 This ticket is non-transferable

 Monthly Tickets can be purchased using the CTrail eTix app and from CTrail Ticket Vending Machines located at all stations.

 Currently a universal travel card is being explored by the Connecticut Department of Transportation, but is not currently available.
 However, one-way, weekly, 10-ride, monthly, senior/disabled and school are available at each station with ticket vending machines.